AsiaVision / GettyImages

 Bottom line

-A good first travel credit card isn’t expensive but fits your spending habits, offers plenty of value and helps you save on travel.
+A good first travel credit card isn’t expensive, but it fits your spending habits, offers the right type of value and helps you save on travel.
 To see travel cards tailored to your credit profile, check CardMatch; it’s free and doesn’t impact your credit score.

 Editorial Disclaimer